Region Area

 Charles Marquand

-Well-known as specialist, advising on a wide range of complex financial services related/regulatory issues, UK & overseas, and foreign governments.
-Also undertakes contentious work.
-Notable cases: Needler Financial Services v Taber (pensions review test case); Saudi Arabian Monetary Agency v Dresdner Bank (equitable set-off against bank account); Eurosure Investment Services v FSA (whether exercise of FSA's own-initiative power 'proportionate'); FSA v Pace Microtechnology (breach of listing rules), FSA v Evolution Beeson Gregory (first market manipulation case); FSA v Anderson, Peacock & Pruthi (deposit-taking/collective investment scheme - £115m involved); R (Yalland & Wilding) v.
-Sec.
-State for Exiting EU (whether Parliamentary consent necessary for UK to leave EEA)
+Well-known specialist, advising on/drafting a wide range of complex financial services/regulatory related matters for UK & overseas clients and foreign governments.
+Also company/commercial drafting.
+Sits as an arbitrator in financial disputes and commercial matters.
+Notable cases: Needler Financial Services v Taber (pensions review test case); Saudi Arabian Monetary Agency v Dresdner Bank (equitable set-of against sovereign bank account); Eurosure Investment Services v FSA (whether exercise of FSA's own-initiative power 'proportionate'); FSA v Pace Microtechnology (breach of listing rules), FSA v Evolution Beeson Gregory (first market manipulation case); FSA v Anderson, Peacock & Pruthi (deposit-taking/colective investment scheme - £115m involved); R (Ya land & Wilding) Sec.
+State for Exiting EU (whether Parliamentary consent necessary for UK to leave EEA).

 Christopher Harrison